NetSysFire/blueteam-docs/Code of Conduct.md

 A bit of offtopic here and there is completely alright, but avoid sensitive topics which include but are not limited to:

 - Politics
+  - We are aware of the fact that security has some topics with politics in common.
+The point of avoiding this topic is to not start potential flamewars.
 - Religion
 - Vulgar content